Modeling and detecting resonant tides of exotic compact objects: Detectability

 \subsection{Results}

-The results are stated in Figure \ref{fig:Detectabilities} for binary systems in which the heavier of the two compact objects undergoes the resonance and is given a fixed mass $m_1$, and the companion compact object's mass $m_2$ is varied via the mass ratio $q = m_2/m_1$ of the binary system.
-This is done for four different fixed values for the heaver compact object, $m_1 = 20,\, 50,\,80,\, 120\, M_\odot$.
-We assume that only the heavier ($m_1$) of the two components masses can undergo the resonance.
+Figure \ref{fig:Detectabilities} shows the results for the relative errors on the phase shift for binary systems in which only the heavier of the two compact objects undergoes the resonance and is given a fixed mass $M_1$, while the companion compact object's mass $M_2$ is varied via the mass ratio $q = M_2/M_1$ of the binary system.
+This is done for five different fixed values for the heavier compact object, $M_1 = 20,\, 50,\,100,\, 150,\, 200 M_\odot$.
 We take the regions within the contour line of unit relative error to be measurable by the detector.
-For the different ECO masses ($m_1$) considered, we find that the region where the relative error is below unity is well within the detector's frequency band, and is also in the region where the resonance takes place well before the merger.
-For all phase space considered, we find that the values for the phase shift itself are great enough to be picked up by the detector.
-Thus, we find that concentrating on the contour of unit relative error suffices to fulfill all four of the conditions to detect the phase shift.
+For the different ECO masses ($M_1$) considered, we find that, for the phase space considered, the resonance takes place well before the merger.